By Peter White, Deadline; June 16, 2022, DEADLINE

 Pearlman added, “Marina, P.G., Blake and EJ have produced a stylish, original and most importantly fun series that Netflix viewers will really want to dig into.” ##

-FYI: Now in its second addition, Colbert says: “Thanks to co-writer Tom Szollosi, this is the only hijacker book with awards for true crime.
-And there’s no coincidence that it also has the highest number of 5-star ratings and reviews on Amazon – now at more than 160.
-Our standing offer: If you don’t have a great read, your money back – and in six years, we’ve had no takers!”
+FYI: Now in its second addition, Colbert says: “Thanks to brilliant co-writer Tom Szollosi, this is the only hijacker book with multiple awards for true crime.
+And there’s no coincidence that it also has the highest number of 5-star ratings/reviews on Amazon.
+Our standing offer: If you don’t have a great read, your money back – no takers yet!”